-Our school is located in Mitchell Park, a central-southern suburb of Adelaide, South Australia.
-We are a low fee paying, non-denominational school for up to 70 children with intellectual and multiple physical disabilities with ages ranging from 5 – 21 years.
-Many of our students over the age of 17 are educated in our Transition to Work House, a transportable home set on our beautiful grounds.
-This Transition House prepares students for the social and independence skills needed to be successful in the supported workforce.
+Suneden is located in Mitchell Park, a central-southern suburb of Adelaide, South Australia.
+We are a low fee paying, non-denominational school for up to 70 students with intellectual and multiple physical disabilities with ages ranging from five – 21 years.
+Many of the students over the age of 17 are educated in our Transition to Work House, a transportable home set on our beautiful grounds.
+The Transition to Work House prepares students with the social and independence skills needed to be successful in the supported work force.

 Suneden’s motto is “Learn Grow Shine”.
 It is based on the philosophy that all students have a right to: